 One of the more active ways to enjoy the town's eponymous beautiful view is right on the water.
 Enter Paddle Mac by McGill's Macdonald Campus, which offers hourly kayak and paddle board rentals and instruction.
 Team up for a kayak ride for two or explore Lac St. Louis on a solo adventure in a single boat.
 Up for some core-strengthening exercise?
 Take a paddle board onto the placid waters for an aquatic meditative experience, or up the ante with a party paddle board for the whole family.
 For the interested but inexperienced, never fear: Paddle Mac offers a two-hour introductory class on the basics for both individuals and small groups up to four people.

 If it’s a weekend day trip you’ve found yourself on, you’re in for a treat.
-During the summer months, the many vendors that make up the Marché Ste-Anne set up on the waterfront from 9 am to 2 pm every Saturday.
-Locally-sourced treats include fruit and vegetables from nearby farms (much of it organic), freshly baked breads, homemade jams, artisanal honeys, fresh eggs, cheeses, meats, and ready-to-eat hot and cold snacks.
-Alongside the edibles, other talented locals come out to sell their hand-crafted wearables and decorations as well.
-Weekday visitors to Sainte-Anne need not leave empty-handed though: the Mac Market operates its kiosks every day from July into November, selling seasonal goods harvested fresh from McGill's agricultural campus.
+During the summer months, the many vendors that make up the Marché Ste-Anne set up in the waterfront Parc Lalonde from 9 am to 2 pm every Saturday.
+Locally-sourced treats include fruit and vegetables from nearby farms (much of it organic), baked goods, jams, local honey, fresh eggs, cheeses, meats, and ready-to-eat snacks.
+Alongside the edibles, you can find hand-crafted wearables and decorations by talented locals as well.
+Weekday visitors to Sainte-Anne need not leave empty-handed, either: the Mac Market operates its kiosks every day from July into November, selling seasonal goods harvested fresh from McGill's agricultural campus.
 Local merchants are dotted along Sainte-Anne Street—the town's main thoroughfare—where you're sure to find a little something for everyone.
 Among these businesses is department store G. D’Aoust & Cie, a time-honoured community staple that has served generations of locals since 1900!
 Sainte-Anne is also home to a Thrift Shop for NOVA, a volunteer-run, non-profit thrift store where proceeds go to social services; hunt for treasure and support a wonderful charity all in one visit.
-You’ll also want to check out Pragaï Couture for great fashion finds and accessories and B Factory, specializing in eco-friendly products.
+You’ll also want to check out Pragaï Couture for crisp fashion and accessories and B Factory, specializing in eco-friendly products.

 Round out your day by getting closer to nature, starting with a visit to the animals at the Ecomuseum Zoo, the only outdoor zoo on the island of Montréal.
-Follow that up with a nature walk through the Morgan Arboretum, a beautiful 610-acre forested reserve.
+Follow that up with a nature walk through the Morgan Arboretum, a beautiful 245-acre forested reserve.
+Are your interests less earthbound?
+Aeronautics enthusiasts—or anyone who understands aerial navigation is cool—are invited to peruse the newly reopened Montreal Aviation Museum.

 Simultaneously peaceful and vibrant, classic and eclectic, this lakeside West Island town is a treasure to all who know it.
 Accessible and welcoming, Sainte-Anne bids you bienvenue to the Bellevue!